Wawa87/shock-sync/README.md

-# shock-stock-updater
+# shock-sync
-Woocommerce plugin to update product inventory store-specific.
+Woocommerce plugin to update stock and prices from a CSV.